The difference between a business owner and an entrepreneur

 Ritualise

 Now your work is planned, and you have some discipline.
-You need to ritualise.
+You need to ritualize.
 Get as much of your daily routine (in and out of work) onto auto-pilot as possible.
 Once you chain your habits, they are much easier to keep.
-The most important religious ritual to observe is that of drinking 2 litres of water a day.
-Most execs are over-caffeinated and dehydrated with catastrophic effects on their capability.
+The most important ritual to observe is drinking 2 liters of water a day.
+Most executives are over-caffeinated and dehydrated, which has catastrophic effects on their capability.

 Conclusion

-The one big lesson from all of this, it is that all these ‘time tricks’ need to be implemented together to have the best effect.
-Breaking out of busy-ness is the single best thing you can do to change your business and your life for the better.
+The big lesson from all of this is that these ‘time tricks’ need to be implemented together for the best effect.
+Breaking out of busyness is the single best thing you can do to improve your business and your life.
 The best coaches and advisors understand this and can tune in to exactly what you need.
 Make sure you are getting the right advice.

 For more information on how I can help you with CEO training, get in touch with me.